 Lee continued, “We also had closed captioning available in English, French and German, and we had sign language interpreters for our Canada, U.K. and U.S. markets.”

-For planners who want to make their own events more inclusive, Lee offered three main tips:
+For planners who want to make their own events and meetings more inclusive, Lee offered three main tips:

 Lee added, “At Pinterest, our mission is to bring everyone the inspiration to create a life they love, and we understand the power behind the word everyone.
 We’re excited to continue working with partners like DICE and Tilting the Lens, and pushing ourselves to the highest of standards to make our events and offerings more accessible than ever.”

-This story was originally published on Connect's sister site, BizBash.com, here.
+This story originally appeared on Connect's sister site, BizBash.com, here.